Movavi-Video-Suite-Mac/movavi-video-suite-for-mac/README.md

 # Installation Instructions

 1. Go To The Website Using The Button Above.
-2. Follow The On-Screen Steps To Install And Activate # On Your Device.
+2. Follow The On-Screen Steps To Install And Activate Movavi Video Suite On Your Device.

 ---